hannibunny/mlbook/ml/transformer/attention.md

 ### Motivation

 Deep Learning needs huge amounts of training data and correspondingly high processing effort for training.
 In order to cope with this processing complexity, GPUs/TPUs must be applied.
 However, GPUs and TPUs yield higher training speed, if operations can be **parallelized**.
 The drawback of RNNs (of any type) is that the recurrent connections can not be parallelized. **Transformers** {cite}`Vaswani2017` exploit only **Self-Attention**, without recurrent connections.
-So they they can be trained efficiently on GPUs.
+So they can be trained efficiently on GPUs.
 In this section first the concept of Self-Attention is described.
 Then Transformer architectures are presented.

 ### Self Attention